-Dispositions to learn develop when children are immersed in an environment that is characterised by wellbeing and trust, belonging and purposeful activity, contributing and collaborating, communicating and representing, and exploring and guided participation.
-1
+Dispositions to learn develop when children are immersed in an environment that is characterised by well-

 Children's well-being is affected by all their experiences within and outside of their early childhood education programs.
 Educators know that when they attend to children's well-being by providing warm and trusting relationships, they are supporting children's learning and development.
 Educators understand that it is essential to ensure predictable and safe environments for children, that provide affirmation and respect for all aspects of their physical, emotional, social, cognitive, linguistic, creative, and spiritual needs.
-By acknowledging each child's cultural and social identity, and responding sensitively to their emotional states, educators give children confidence, a sense of well-being, and a willingness to engage in learning.
+By acknowledging each child's cultural and social identity, and responding sensitively to their emotional states, educators give children confidence, a sense of wellbeing, and a willingness to engage in learning.
 As children experience being cared for by educators and others, they become aware of the importance of living and learning together with others.